 Now, while I found parts of Venice pretty, it was pretty apparent I’d be struggling to fill eighteen hours in the city, especially on my tight budget.

-Unfortunately, the pictures on this page have been taken from the internet as I took photos and then lost my camera after leaving my bag in a bar in Rome the following evening!
+The pictures on this page have been taken from the internet.
+I took photos during my visit and then left my bag when visiting a bar in Rome the following evening, losing my camera.

 No comments: